Maximum Security will not run in Preakness

 “Really, there are a lot of other Grade 1 races the rest of the year for 3-year-olds.
 So we’ll let him gather himself and point to one of the other races.
 I don’t know which one that will be, but it will definitely not be the Preakness.”

-Maximum Security, the first to finish the muddy race Saturday, became the first Derby winner to be disqualified for interference.
+Maximum Security, the first to finish the muddy race by 1¾ lengths on Saturday, became the first Derby winner to be disqualified for interference.
 After an objection by two riders, stewards ruled the colt swerved out and impeded the path of several horses between the far and final turns.
 Country House, a 65-1 shot, was elevated to first.

 Country House’s status for the Preakness is unclear.
 That race would mark his fourth start in eight weeks.